gasparka/thesis/docs/intro.rst

 How far can we go with the oneprocess design?
 Everyone else uses VHDL as a very low level interface.

+Others go for the dataflow way that is hard to understand for normal porgrammers, Pyha explores the all.

+This work tri

 Scope
 -----
 ???